 On Some Orders of Arthropoda in the Dry Forest Landscapes of South-central Puerto Rico

-with Jacqueline Margetts
+drawings by Jacqueline Margetts

 Landscape architecture has on the whole ignored invertebrates, favoring mammalian and avian fauna.
 Amongst the slugs, snails, worms, spiders and insects that comprise the invertebrates our discipline, moreover, prefers the aerial Hymenoptera and Lepidoptera (the glamor pusses of Arthropoda), but only some species of each attract the attention of designers.
 Honeybees for instance, and monarch butterflies.
 Ants are an exception to aerial attraction, owing to the systems-friendly social ecologies they have developed.
 But insects and arachnids make up the bulk of the world’s animals, and are essential to that all-encompassing complex adaptive system we call Planet Earth - “the holistic nature of the Earth’s system,” as the LAF New Landscape Declaration puts it.

 A recent article in the Guardian Weekly notes that we live in an invertebrate world.
 “Of all known animal species, less than 5% have backbones,” it says.
 “About 70% are insects.
 Fewer than one in every 200 are mammals …” (Mikanowski 2018: 27).
 Inspired by the indictment of myopic speciesism that this article suggests, an investigation of invertebrates was undertaken by Master of Landscape Architecture Students from Washington University in St Louis.
 The research occurred in the savannah-like dry forests that have appeared along the Portugués River near Ponce, Puerto Rico, since clearance ceased and successional regrowth appeared.